 • Columbia Protocol askers can include anyone designated by the researcher, as long as the askers view the Columbia Protocol training and receive a training certificate.

-• Askers assess patients in clinical trials to comply with requirements to assess a drug’s impact on suicidality.
+• Askers screen patients in clinical trials to comply with requirements to assess a drug’s impact on suicidality.

-• Askers assess subjects in academic research to learn more about suicide risk and prevention.
+• Askers screen subjects in academic research to learn more about suicide risk and prevention.

 IF YOU OR SOMEONE YOU KNOW IS IN CRISIS, CALL 988